Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Files](../../Assets/Screenshots/DataHub/DataTypes/Files.png "[Files]")

-The data type *Files* is used to attach files.
+The *Files* data type is used to attach files.
 You can configure the filename prefix of the uploaded file, the allowed number of files and the file extensions.
 The uploaded files are displayed in a list in the product view.
-In the *PIM Basic Set*, the *Files* attribute has the data type *Files*.
+In the *PIM Basic Set*, the *Files* attribute has the *Files* data type.

 The *ECM Integration in DataHub* plugin owns this data type.